 You will enjoy the flexibility of running your own business with support and guidance from the scheme.
 There is opportunity for you to decide your own work hours and days.
 You also have the chance to develop your own learning environments and educational programs based on the children’s individual developmental needs, interests and experiences.

-To work as a family day care educator, you need to have or be willing to obtain a Certificate III in Early Childhood Education and Care, or equivalent qualification.
+To work as a family day care educator, at a minimum you need to have a Certificate III in Early Childhood Education and Care.

 Other requirements include: